hwmhht/hht204806/Lesson-1:-Bresenham’s-Line-Drawing-Algorithm.md

   0.94      4.27     0.04                             TGAImage::get(int, int)
 ```

-10% of the time are spent on copying the color.
-But then 70% are performed in calling line()!
+10% of the time is spent on copying the color.
+But then 70% is spent calling line()!
 That’s where we will optimize.

 # Fourth attempt continued

 We should note that each division has the same divisor.
 Let’s take it out of the loop.
-The error variable gives is the distance to the best straight line from our current (x, y) pixel.
+The error variable gives us the distance to the best straight line from our current (x, y) pixel.
 Each time error is greater than one pixel, we increase (or decrease) y by one, and decrease the error by one as well.

 The code is available [here](https://github.com/ssloy/tinyrenderer/tree/2086cc7c082f4aec536661d7b4ab8a469eb0ce06).